 The Series 2024 Bonds are not an obligation, general or special, debt, liability, or moral obligation of the County, the State, or of any political subdivision thereof, and neither the faith and credit nor the taxing power of the County, the State, or of any political subdivision thereof is pledged to the payment of the principal of or the interest on the Series 2024 Bonds.
 The Series 2024 Bonds are not a general obligation of the Issuer (which has no taxing power and receives no funds from any governmental body), but are limited and special revenue obligations of the Issuer payable solely from the revenues and properties pledged therefor in the Indenture.
-No covenant, stipulation, obligation, or agreement contained in the Indenture or in the Series 2024 Bonds shall be deemed to be a covenant, stipulation, obligation, or agreement of any present or future trustee, officer, agent, or employee of the Issuer in his or her individual capacity.
+No covenant, stipulation, obligation, or agreement of any present or future trustee, officer, agent, or employee of the Issuer in his or her individual capacity.
 Neither the County, the State, nor any political subdivision thereof shall be liable for the performance of any agreement or covenant of any kind which may be undertaken by the Issuer and no breach by the Issuer of any agreement or covenant shall create any obligation upon the County, the State, or any political subdivision thereof.